 Affordable Art Fair UK Fair Directorhttps://www.affordableartfair.com

 Elizabeth’s career spans the full range of the art market.
-Since relocating from America to complete her masters at Christie’s, she’s helped to run a gallery in Mayfair; launched the art, antiques and design fair Masterpiece London; set up her own art PR consultancy; and, most recently, piloted Frieze Masters through the past four fairs.
-She is now excited to bring her knowledge, energy and expertise to the Affordable Art Fair as UK Fair Director.
+Since relocating from America to complete her masters at Christie’s, she’s helped to run a gallery in Mayfair; launched the art, antiques and design fair Masterpiece London; set up her own art PR consultancy; piloted Frieze Masters; and, most recently, joined the Affordable Art Fair in 2019.

 VOTING FOR THE PEOPLE'S CHOICE AWARD OPENS